apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nomad launches super slim Magnetic Leather Back for iPhone 15 Pro and Pro Max**
+**Senate-passed foreign aid bill entangled in Johnson's messy House GOP fight**

-You can read more about it [here](https://9to5mac.com/2024/02/13/nomad-launches-magnetic-leather-back-iphone-15-pro/).
+You can read more about it [here](https://www.politico.com/live-updates/2024/02/13/congress/johnsons-next-move-on-foreign-aid-00141158).

 ## Requirements
 - Python 3.8